WW Recipe of the Day: Easy Caribbean Shrimp and Vegetable Stir Fry

 - Add it to cooked ramen.

 - Turn it into a pizza.
 Top each half of a toasted English muffin and sprinkle with cheese.
-Warm it in the microwave or under the broiler until the cheese is melted.
+Warm it in the microwave (affiliate link) or under the broiler until the cheese is melted.

 If you've made this Caribbean Shrimp and Veggie Stir-Fry, please give the recipe a star rating below and leave a comment letting me know how you liked it.
 And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.